Weihnachten: Order of events

 Many families begin the celebration on Heiligabend (literally, Holy Evening, or Christmas Eve) in the afternoon or evening.
 Although there are two legal holidays in Germany, [Austria], most cantons of Switzerland and Liechtenstein for Christmas, Christmas Eve is not one of them, and in Switzerland, many companies and stores are open for a half-day in the morning until 4 p.m, after which celebrations begin.

 Many go to church before the celebration begins.
 Christmas masses/services often last around one hour.
 Families with children go to a children's mass which is usually shorter and dramatised with a Krippenspiel (nativity play).

 The customs held upon returning from church leading to the gift-giving vary across the German-speaking countries.
 Commonly, the returning children wait to enter into their locked living room until a little bell rings.
 This bell marks the departure of the one who is delivering gifts.
-In the more Catholic regions—primarily South Germany and Switzerland—the gift bearer role belongs to the Christkind, while those in North Germany commonly consider it to be the Weihnachtsmann (Saint Nicholas or Santa Claus) who is exiting.
+In the more Catholic regions—primarily South Germany, Austria and Switzerland—the gift bearer role belongs to the Christkind, while those in North Germany commonly consider it to be the Weihnachtsmann (Santa Claus) who is exiting.

 The children then enter to see the decorated Weihnachtsbaum (Christmas tree), with all the presents beneath wrapped in colourful paper that has been prepared by an adult while they were away at church.
 Adults may also share gifts while the children are opening theirs.
 For the Bescherung in Germany, the only light comes from the Christmas tree lights (traditionally real candles, though today generally replaced by electric lights).
 In Switzerland, this is done after the big meal in the evening.

 An alternative tradition in many homes does not include a ringing bell or presents already lying beneath the tree when children return from church.
 Instead (although not in the southern region) the Weihnachtsmann, usually played by a relative, appears in person, knocking at the door while the family sits together.
 Once he is let in, he puts his sack and rute (shepherd's crook) aside and greets the family.
 He then asks the child or children to perform by singing a Christmas song or reciting a poem and then asks them if they were naughty or nice.
 Most children admit that they have not always been nice, so the Weihnachtsmann wants the promise that they do better next year before giving all their presents.
 He then retreats and the family spends the rest of the evening together, enjoying their gifts and company.